Alien9427/zhuang94/content/authors/admin/_index.md

   #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'huangzhongling@nwpu.edu.cn'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Dr. Zhongling Huang is currently an associate professor at School of Automation, Northwestern Polytechnical University.
+Dr. Zhongling Huang is currently an associate professor at the BRain and Artificial INtelligence Laboratory (BRAIN LAB), School of Automation, Northwestern Polytechnical University, Xi’an, China.
+She received the B.Sc. degree in electronic information science and technology from Beijing Normal University, Beijing, in 2015, and the Ph.D. degree from University of Chinese Academy of Sciences (UCAS), Beijing, in 2020, supervised by Dr. Bin Lei.
+She was a visiting scholar with the German Aerospace Center (DLR), Wessling, Germany, from 2018 to 2019, co-supervised by Prof. Mihai Datcu (IEEE Fellow).
 Her research interests include thustworthy artificial intelligence for Synthetic Aperture Radar applications, knowledge inspired deep learning methods, and remote sensing image interpretation.
 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 {style="text-align: justify;"}